Advantages and disadvantages of payroll software

 Linking payroll software with time recording

-You can link payroll systems to timesheet systems that record employee attendance or time worked.
+You can link payroll to timesheet systems that record employee attendance or time worked.
 This allows you to automatically transfer information about hours worked into the payroll system and make payroll calculations much simpler.

 Using payroll software for reporting

 By using basic payroll data, together with data on attendance and hours worked, payroll systems can provide a wealth of reports.
 This allows in-depth analysis of staff costs for the business as a whole, across departments and even individual jobs and contracts.

 Most organisations will also keep other data about employees, such as records of annual leave.
 By getting payroll systems that record these additional types of information you can avoid the need for a separate software package.

 As payroll packages can provide forecasts, you can use these to plan staff costs and budgets by entering hypothetical numbers to see the exact total cost of an employee.

 Depending on your business needs, you may find other payroll software features more useful.

 Disadvantages of payroll software

 Payroll software, like any other IT system, can have certain weak points.
 Potential problems may arise around the issues such as:

 - information access, quality and control